ngrx/platform/docs/schematics/README.md

 ng set defaults.schematics.collection=@ngrx/schematics
 ```

+that command will modify the file `.angular-cli.json` so that you don't have to type `--collection @ngrx/schematics` with every command.

 * Make SCSS the default style format (the default for Ionic):

 ```bash
 ng set defaults.styleExt scss
 ```

-**Note**: when you generate components (like containers) they are generated with a `styleUrls` pointing to the `.scss` file.
-But by default, Ionic doesn't include styles directly in each component, so, you will probably need to remove that line from the components you create with `ng`.

-that command will modify the file `.angular-cli.json` so that you don't have to type `--collection @ngrx/schematics` with every command.

 * After that, you can use `ng` with the same instructions as above, e.g.: